A formal algebraic approach for the quantitative modeling of connectors in architectures: The Weighted Algebra of Interactions

 \hide{, computed as follows: }

 \

-\underline{\textbf{Weighted Atomic Broadcast}}: In the atomic broadcast scheme a message is either received by all receivers $wR_{i}$ or by none, which implies that we have only two interactions.
-The first interaction is $s$, i.e., when at least one of the receiving ports is not enabled, and the second one is $sr_{1}r_{2}$ where all receiving ports are enabled.
-The $wAI(P)$ component $z$ describing the weighted Atomic Broadcast is
+\underline{\textbf{Weighted Atomic Broadcast}}: In the Atomic Broadcast scheme a message is either received by all receivers or by none of them, which implies that we have only two interactions, $s$ and $sr_{1}r_{2}$.
+The $wAI(P)$ element $z$ describing the weighted Atomic Broadcast is